Refugee-Learning-Accelerator/rla-course-central/week0/step-2a-register-team.md

 ## Registering your team in course-central

-*If you are the designated person registering your team*, work with your team to choose a name for your team (you may not change this later, so pick wisely!), and add your team to `participants.json`.
+*If you are the designated person registering your team*, work with your team to choose a team name (you may not change this later, so pick wisely!), and add your team to `participants.json`.
 There are two options for how to do this--you may pick whichever you prefer below.

 #### Option 1: Registering through web interface